.jpg)

 -

-- Once ready to reheat, simply add pancakes to a plate and microwave for 30-60 seconds or until warm.
+- Once ready to reheat, simply heat in the microwave for 10-20 seconds until warm.

 -